vichmi/vichmi/README.md

 ## I'm a student and a freelancer!

-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python at Softuni
 - ⚡ Fun fact: I love playing videogames

 ### Connect with me: